DMME-NL/DSP_Tools/README.md

 Especially for guitar-focused DSP projects on the RP2040 microcontroller.
 Since fixed-point audio DSP resources are limited, this project helps bridge the gap.

-These tools where created for quick and intuitive design of filters, tone stacks, or cabinets.
-Especially for guitar-focused DSP projects on the RP2040 microcontroller.
-Since fixed-point audio DSP resources are limited, this project helps bridge the gap.

 ## First-Order Fixed-Point Tone Stack Design Tool
 Models a simple tone stack consisting of: HPF → (Bass Shelf + Mid Band + Treble Shelf) → LPF Folder includes a snipet of C-code from a DSP project I have been workin on.